Republicans Reject Democratic Bid To Subpoena Kavanaugh Documents

 Senator Chris Coons wanted to subpoena documents pertaining to Kavanaugh’s views on executive power.
 Specifically, Coons wanted access to documents related to Kavanaugh’s views on whether the President can fire a special counsel, or be investigated.

-Coons’ request is, evidently, a nod at talks that President Trump is looking to fire head of the Special Counsel investigation of Russian interference in the 2016 United States elections, Robert Mueller.
+Coons’ request is, evidently, a nod at talks that President Trump is looking to fire the head of the Special Counsel investigation of Russian interference in the 2016 United States elections, Robert Mueller.

 “I am significantly concerned about his views on presidential power,” Coons said.